 Detailed answer: Many people are initially nervous about switching to a raw diet because they worry that their dog may choke on a bone.
 Choking is primarily caused by eating something that is too small.
 Carnivores don’t chew their food—instead they rip, tear, shred, and gulp—so sometimes they choke when eating something small, like a piece of kibble or a very small bone.
 When a dog eats appropriately sized raw meaty bones, they must spend time ripping the meat off the bone and scraping the cartilage and tendons off to separate the muscle from the bone.
 This slows down the rate at which they can inhale their food, significantly reducing the threat of choking (especially when compared to eating something like kibble).

 Remember, too, that carnivores are able to regurgitate their food.
 Sometimes a dog may bring its food back up again if it hasn’t pulverized the food to a small enough piece; generally, it will just eat the food again after bringing it back up.
 This differs from vomiting and is no cause for worry.

-While you may still see occasional tummy upsets, you’ll be able to adjust what you are feeding to assist your dog through those upsets while still achieving balance over time.
+Keep in mind: While you may still see occasional tummy upsets, with our guidance you’ll be able to adjust what you’re feeding to assist your dog through those upsets while still achieving balance over time.